solidi/learning-notes/hobbies/motorcycling.md

 ## Safety Tips

 1. Be seen.
 Use the three lanes (left, middle, right) so those around see you.
+1. Hover with two fingers over the front brake while riding.

 ## Tricks